git-ahsan/Global-Sales-Data-Analysis-2025/README.md

 ---
 ## 🚀 How to Run

-1. Open PostgreSQL and execute the queries from `Global Sales Trends.sql`
-2. Launch Power BI Desktop
-3. Open `Sales Data Dashboard.pbix` and refresh the data source
-4. Explore the interactive visuals
+- 🔹 **Power BI Dashboard**:
+  Run SQL queries from `Global Sales Trends.sql` in PostgreSQL → Open `Sales Data Dashboard.pbix` in Power BI → Refresh to load updated data.

+- 🔹 **Export for ML**:
+  Export the processed data as `Global_Sales_Export.csv` from PostgreSQL.

+- 🔹 **Run ML Model**:
+  Open `Profitability Prediction.ipynb` in Jupyter Notebook or VS Code → Ensure `Global_Sales_Export.csv` is present → Execute all cells to train and evaluate the model.

 ---